The Audit Process

 2 .
 Departmental Self-Audits

 Your department should conduct periodic self-audits of its FlexCard purchasing.
 It should review a sample of transactions to ensure that all necessary documentation has been assembled and retained for each purchase: generally, a request for delivery/order approval (if appropriate) and a dated and initialed itemized packing slip/pro forma invoice/cash register receipt.
-Each transaction should be reconciled to a U.S. Bank Memo Statement and to the General Ledger.
+Each transaction should be reconciled to the General Ledger.

 FlexCard Administration conducts two types of audits: